m-pilia/m-pilia.github.io/posts/_posts/2018-09-15-building-python-extension.md

 >>> mymath.division(4, 0)
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-ValueError: Dividing 4 by zero!
+ZeroDivisionError: Dividing 4 by zero!
 ```

 So far, everything is implemented in pristine C. Libraries such as